How to Conduct a Similarity Search in KDB.AI

 Next steps

-Now that you're familiar with similarity searches, you can do the following:
+Now that you're familiar with how to perform a similarity search, move on to the following: